Answer: To improve your solar panel’s performance and reliability! Let us explain…

 However, you may want to consider giving them all call if;

-- Harsh soaps such as strong detergents or soaps that contain chemicals, as these can be corrosive to the solar panel unit’s surface
+Harsh soaps such as strong detergents or soaps that contain chemicals as they can be corrosive to the solar panel unit’s surface

-- Rough cleaning instruments such as abrasive cloths and sponges, or heavy toothed brooms, as these can scratch the surface of your panels
+Rough cleaning instruments such as abrasive cloths and sponges, or heavily toothed brooms, as these, can scratch the surface of your panels

 It goes without saying, but also never stand on your solar panels, as the weight could cause them to crack.